 What is included in the price?

-So with that, it pays for all fuel, cooking gas, cooking and other equipment, cost of the bus/trailer, insurance and any other expenses that come up with the bus like tyre/mechanical repairs, registration etc. All you really need is yourself and your tent which we can sort out once you jump on.
-You could just share it with someone or buy a cheap one from Kmart for 20 AUD.
-We all cook together and so it works out cheap for that as well.
-Other than that you will only need a bit of money for National Park fees but that’s not too expensive (like 5 AUD entry) than just money for alcohol!
-We free camp almost everywhere so the costs of living are pretty low…
+That price pays for all fuel, cooking gas, cooking and other equipment, cost of the bus/trailer, insurance and any other expenses that come up with the bus like tyre/mechanical repairs, registration etc. All you really need is yourself and your tent, which we can sort out once you jump on.
+You could just share with someone or buy a cheap one from Kmart for 20 AUD.
+We all cook together, so food works out cheap as well (only about $3 each a day).
+Other than that you will just need a bit of money for National Park fees and for alcohol!
+We free camp almost everywhere so the costs of living are pretty low.

 Do you change the itineraries or is it always the same route?

-The places we go and stop do change every time.
-We run the bus on a mini democracy so we all vote where we go and how long we stay and such like that.
-Generally in Australia, most people kind of want similar things so there are not too many disagreements.
+The places we go and stop change every time.
+We run the bus on a mini democracy system, so we all vote on where we go and how long we stay etc. Generally in Australia, most people tend to want to see similar things so there are not too many disagreements.

 My favourite trip by far is up the West coast.
 It’s just so isolated and beautiful.
-You can go swimming with dolphins, snorkelling with whale sharks and manta rays, see a bunch of sharks and turtles, sand boarding, fishing etc. And in my opinion some of the most beautiful national parks like Karijini National Park.
+You can go swimming with dolphins, snorkelling with whale sharks and manta rays, see a bunch of sharks and turtles, go sand boarding, fishing etc. And in my opinion it has some of the most beautiful national parks, like Karijini National Park.

-Did you ever get in serious trouble on one of your road trips with the Magic Bus?
+Have you ever gotten in serious trouble on one of your road trips with the Magic Bus?

 Haha, I don’t know about serious.
 But yeah sure.
-We have been 300 km from the nearest town with limited water and had the radiator explode and been stranded for a few days while we had to hitchhike into town and get supplies and parts to repair the bus.
+We have been 300 km from the nearest town with limited water and had the radiator explode and been stranded for a few days while hitchhiked into town to get supplies and parts to repair the bus.
 But honestly, I feel that’s all part of the trip.
-Sometimes things go wrong but you just solve the problems and move on.
+Sometimes things go wrong, but you just solve the problems and move on.
 A bit like all parts of life really.
-Later on, you laugh about these things.
+Later on, you can laugh about these things!

-Wise words 🙂 What was your best Magic Bus moment?
+Wise words!
+What has been your best Magic Bus moment?

-I know it’s going to sound super cliché.
-But I’ve been doing this for 3 years now.
-There is just too many to choose from.
+I know it’s going to sound super cliché, but I’ve been doing this for years now.
+There are just too many to choose from.
 Honestly, the whole rides have just been a blast for me!